wp-plugins/kraken-image-optimizer/readme.txt

 = 1.0.2.1 =
 * Fixed bug which led to kraked file not being retrieved in rare cases.
 * Increase ajax timeout for media library inline kraking to be kinder to slower WordPress blogs.

+= 1.0.3 =
+* Bulk Actions menu in Media Library is now extended with "Krak 'em all", our Bulk Optimization feature.
+* Fixed a bug which caused old images' thumbnails to not be optimized.
+* Fixed a failure condition which occured only on WPEngine-hosted systems.